petrichor1998/DecisionTreeProject/README.md

 # A Deep Dive into Decision Trees and Random Forests

+A breakdown of the project including objectives and learning outcomes available on my [website](https://petrichor1998.github.io):

 The zip file contains the code for the problem that has been stated in the pdf labeled "hw1"

 code submitted by: PARTH PADALKAR.
 UTD ID 2021473758